Osteopathy for Babies in Farnham | Surrey Hampshire & Berkshire

 Our Community Room is a quiet, cosy space where you can feed, change, or just pause.

-We provide changing facilities, nappies, wipes, and muslins, plus a small play area for older children.
+We provide changing facilities, nappies, wipes, and muslins if you need them, plus a little play area for older children.

 You’re never rushed – it’s your space to regroup, feed, or relax.